4-H in DeKalb County

 - Your signature and that of your parent/guardian & leader are required.
 Electronic signatures are acceptable.

 - Foundation Educational Scholarship: Applicants must be current or past DeKalb County 4-H members, who are high school seniors or in an approved post-high school educational program (junior college, 4-year university, trade school, etc.).
 Applicants should also be a full time student.
+Once they receive the scholarship they are ineligible to reapply.
 Word Format and PDF Format